Skip to contents

 • Chemical modifications: Sulfation, acetylation, and other decorations add complexity

-• Positional constraints: Some motifs only “count” when they appear in specific locations
+• Alignment constraints: Some motifs only “count” when they appear in specific locations

 Consider the Tn antigen—it’s just a single GalNAc residue.
 But it shouldn’t match every GalNAc in a complex N-glycan, should it?
 Context matters.